 It is also possible to use irregular systems, although the implementation then becomes a challenge.
 One example of an irregular system is a presentation based on a Poisson distribution of points.
 The trick here is to find an efficient way to locate neighbours.
-Fortunately, this problem has already been solved in creating the points (see the Poisson Sampling tutorial in Dev.Mag and download code from Luma Labs).
+Fortunately, this problem has already been solved in creating the points (see the Poisson Sampling tutorial in Dev.Mag).
 It is in fact done by using an invisible grid!
 Of course, visualising a state is also a bit more difficult.

 For 2D cellular automata, the most common neighbourhoods are the Von Neumann neighbourhood and the Moore neighbourhood, shown below (the blue cell’s neighbourhood is shown in red).
 Other neighbourhoods are also possible.

 The cell can be included in the neighbourhood or not.
 It is advisable to keep the neighbourhoods as small as possible: not only does the neighbourhood size impact performance, it also affects the number of rules to be specified and thus the tweaking complexity.

 Specifying the rules concisely is the most challenging part of implementing CA. With very simple models, you might want to use a few if/else statements.
 This, however, makes it hard to modify (tweak or extend), and is therefore not suitable for more complicated systems.

 It is best to implement rules as a table that can be indexed using the neighbourhood states.